liya2017/axon-docs/docs/about-axon/Why_Build_With_Axon.md

 Axon uses a new Byzantine Fault Tolerance (BFT) based consensus algorithm called [Overlord Consensus](https://github.com/nervosnetwork/overlord).
 It decouples transaction sequence from state consensus, so that execution and consensus process can be carried out simultaneously.

-This parallel execution supports over 3000 TPS (Transaction Per Second) across hundreds of nodes, with a transaction delay of less than a few seconds.
+This parallel execution supports over 3000 TPS (Transactions Per Second) across hundreds of nodes, with a transaction delay of less than a few seconds.